gemechisworku/GemechisWorku/README.md

 - 👋 Hi, I’m @GemechisWorku
 - 👀 Bachelor of Science in Software Engineering
-- 🌱 I’m currently working as a Payment Switch Administrator at Cooperative Bank of Oromia
+- 🌱 I’m currently working as a Data Scientist and GenAI Engineer at BrainBite
-- 💞️ I’m looking to collaborate on website and mobile app development projects primarly as a full stack developer (specialized in Django) ...
+- 💞️ I’m looking to collaborate on Data Science and AI Engineering projects
-- 💞️ I'm also a flutter developer with a solid experience in working with firebase, and Google Map API
+- 💞️ I'm specialize in engineering AI solutions leveraging LLMs, and AI Agents
-- 💞️ I'm open to collarate on data science and data analystics projects, skilled in SQL, Python
 - 📫 You can reach me out via:
 -     email: game.worku@gmail.com
 -     phone: +251937745414 ...